cjtu/spirl/_build/03_python/07/01_set.md

 In the above example, we can see that the `set` doesn't care what type our elements are, we can even mix types in a single set (like with the tuple and list).

-You may have notices that we specified `'snake'` twice in the `scales` set.
+You may have noticed that we specified `'snake'` twice in the `scales` set.
 Let's print that set: